Gold18K/Happy-number-density-calculator/README.md

 1) Open console in the "main" folder.
 2) Compile using command (Requires CUDA Toolkit): nvcc Main.cu Kernels.cu Cuda_Utilities.cpp -o cuda_happy
 3) Run using command: ./cuda_happy

-Disclaimer: I have yet to test it on Linux, BUT it should already work.